 AgencyFit Institute

-AgencyFit is a methodology institute in development focused on operational fit before technology commitment.
-It helps agencies, vendors, and practitioners evaluate government technology through workflow reality, staff capability, infrastructure constraints, security alignment, and workload impact.
+AgencyFit establishes a disciplined approach to evaluating government technology before commitment.
+It enables agencies, vendors, and practitioners to assess readiness through workflow reality, staff capability, infrastructure constraints, security alignment, and operational burden.

 Workflow before technology Capability before procurement Security before momentum Readiness before implementation